#So.Me Study Timeline

 Phase one involves multiple strands, as outlined below.
 The data we collect in this phase will be used to inform a first draft of possible questionnaire items.

-• Group discussions with young people in years 7 - 10 to find out how they engage with social media and what their experiences are.
+• We held group discussions with young people in years 7 - 10 to find out how they engage with social media and what their experiences are.

 These group discussions have helped us to understand not only how and why young people use social media, but also what they think the key issues and benefits are.
-This learning has shaped the questions we ask in the the Delphi study.
+This learning has shaped the questions we asked in the Delphi study.

 Find out what young people told us here.

-• Using a new and secure smartphone app we will ask young people to share their daily experiences of social media use, thoughts, and emotions.
+• Using a new and secure smartphone app, we asked young people to share their daily experiences of social media use, thoughts, and emotions.

 • We will explore whether young people’s social media comments can be used to understand their emotions.
 Combining this data with data from the app will help us to understand what behaviours may be related to reduced mental health issues and improved wellbeing.